 Aaaah Thailand… The land of smiles.
 Isn’t it?

 To some degree, yes.
 But lately, one can debate on that.
 Now I’m not here to bad mouth Thailand, or am I?
-Haha, no I mean no harm.
+No, I mean no harm.
 I will say it again, I’m not Willy Wonka.
 I won’t sugar coat things.
 I will speak about my experience but it’s solely my opinions, and if you agree, then let me know.
 If you don’t, that’s also cool.
 Sometimes it’s good to speak about the ‘negative’ experiences in order for someone else to have a positive one.

-- Choose your agency wisely.
+- Choose your employment agency wisely.
 Most agencies are just in it for the money per employee/teacher that is hired so do your research on reputable and registered companies who have a strong admin team.
 They can apply for your teacher’s license and non-b visa on your behalf.
 Make sure the agency communicates with you and is supporting your role in the workplace.

 - You are a face for the school.
 Sadly, for some schools it’s all about the money.
 The parents need to see what they’re paying for.
 You are told what to do, when to do it and how not to do it.
 English has to be part of schools now as it is a business language and good for tourism = more money for the country.
-I’ve never been in a more money hungry environment.

 - The obsession with looking perfectly white (ironically) in the beauty industry is another level here!
-Plastic surgery is affordable and there are skin-whitening ingredients in ALL products, even for the males.
+Plastic surgery is affordable and there are skin-whitening ingredients in ALL products, even for males.
 Some believe, the darker, the poorer/uglier.

 - Some Thai’s gossip more than any bunch of teenage girls I’ve ever met.
 Only difference is, they will ask you about things to your face and then talk behind your face.